 For Housewife Dina Manzo, excessive spending on the Real Housewives series apparently was just not good enough.
 Thomas Manzo, Dina Manzo’s hubby, was allegedly sued by American Express for $12,599, following the couples lavish wedding featured on VH1’s My Big Fat Fabulous Wedding show.

-Finally, housewife Jacqueline Laurita has demonstrated an inability ward off financial issues, too.
+Finally, housewife Jacqueline Laurita has demonstrated an inability to ward off financial issues, too.
 Jacqueline and husband Chris have been unable to pay off their loans, recently filing for liquidation under Chapter Seven in a U.S. Bankruptcy Court.
-Hey, at this rate, the court could be the wives’ all new hangout.
+Hey, at this rate, the court could be the wives’ all-new hangout.

 So, there you have it, five for five of the New Jersey housewives, famous for their extravagant and excessive lifestyles, may actually be less well off than the average Joe- or Josephine if we are trying to stay in wife theme here.
 So what happens next?
 Perhaps the show will undergo a dramatic transformation and name change- The Real Workingwives of New Jersey?
 Doesn’t seem to have quite the ring to it.
 But who knows, anything seems to be possible with this bunch.